 How to escape the family

 Had enough of those questions?
 ‘When are you getting married?’
 ‘When are you having a baby?’
-‘When are you getting a real job?’ – it’s supposed to be a happy time, people!
-Well maybe, it’s time to ditch the family already.
+‘When are you getting a real job?’
+It’s supposed to be a happy time, people!
+Maybe it’s time to ditch the family already.
 But how?

 Don’t just sit in the house wasting time!
 Hit some of London’s galleries and museums.
 Everyone will be so tired, lazy and comatose at home (probably) that they’ll be pretty empty.
 Cram in as much culture before the end of the year so you feel good going in to 2013.